6 Field Service Industry Trends to Watch for in 2019

 Modern field service industry trends are shifting focus – they not only highlight how to make processes more efficient, but also how to shift field service from a cost center to a profit generating operation.
 A new report from Hitachi Solutions outlines the future of field service as “adopting an outcome-based service model that aligns vendor and customer incentives.
 This approach will deliver sustained value to the customer throughout the lifecycle of a contract while simultaneously serving to generate a steady stream of profit for the vendor.”

-Take a look at these top 6 field service trends for 2018 to get an idea of what best practices and technologies you should consider implementing to boost your bottom line and improve overall customer experience.
+Take a look at these top 6 field service trends for 2019 to get an idea of what best practices and technologies you should consider implementing to reposition field service as a profit-generating venture.

 Field service automation is proven to generate faster revenue, reduce costs, increase productivity levels, ensure quality, accuracy, and consistency, and more, making it one of the fastest growing field service industry trends.
 To get in on this growing trend, start by automating tasks on the back end.
 Field service automation management software automates tedious and complex tasks, such as scheduling, dispatch management, contract, SLA and warranty management, inventory management and more, to streamline operational process and enable your employees to focus on more pressing issues.